gosse/ccie-ei-notes/multicast.md

 * IGMPv2 standard for most things, IGMPv3 brings some new features, like Source-Specific Multicast (SSM), immediate join, and immediate leave.
 IMGPv2 enabled by default on Cisco routers.
 * Receiver sends Membership Report message to LHR, which then sends a PIM join to other routers up the tree.
 * LHR can do IGMPv2 to IGMPv3 mappings if the client doesn't support IGMPv3
-* A single router on a shared segment is elected to be the active querier.
-  * Router with lowest IP address become the querier
-  * This is not the same as the IGMP snooping querier.

 #### 1.6.a ii IGMP Snooping, PIM Snooping